LeBron James Cries In Heartbreaking Video Following Kobe Bryant’s Death

 — 12 SPORTS (@12SportsAZ) January 26, 2020

-Just before the video of LeBron was captured, Los Angeles Times Lakers reporter Tania Ganguli posted to Twitter to confirm the team found out about Bryant’s death en route from Philadelphia.
+Just before the video of LeBron was captured, Los Angeles Times Lakers reporter Tania Ganguli posted to Twitter to confirm the team found out about Bryant’s death during their flight back from Philadelphia.
+She described the Lakers team as “devastated and in shock.”

-“The Lakers are going to land in Los Angeles soon, and found out about Kobe Bryant’s death during their flight back from Philadelphia,” Ganguli tweeted.
-“They were and are devastated and in shock.”

-The tragic news comes less one day after James passed Bryant for third on the all-time scoring list during the game against the 76ers.
-The Philadelphia crowd gave James a standing ovation following the milestone, and in what would be his last Instagram post, Bryant also paid tribute to the beloved Lakers player.
+The tragic news of Bryant’s death comes the day after LeBron James passed Bryant for third on the NBA’s all-time scoring list during the game against the 76ers.
+The Philadelphia crowd gave James a standing ovation following his milestone.
+In what would be his last Instagram post, Bryant paid tribute to the beloved Lakers player after he surpassed his record while playing in his hometown.

 In his final Twitter post, Bryant also paid tribute to James as he praised him for “continuing to move the game forward.”